 So, I embraced my specialty, my hometown, my family and did a Mexican bar-b-que.

-2. The real secret to a good dinner party is alcohol and lots of it icon wink Oh You Fancy Huh – RER’s Dinner Party IMG 1882 thumb Oh You Fancy Huh – RER’s Dinner Party 3.
+2. The real secret to a good dinner party is alcohol and lots of it 😉IMG_1882 3.
 “No stressing about impressing!”
 Dinner parties are supposed to be fun (for the host too!).
 The people you are inviting are friends or family – not food critics.
 Unless you invite food bloggers, who are kinda like critics, in which case you’ve got your work cut out for you.
+If you plan to host an outdoor party, you may need to rent luxury restroom trailers for your guests.

 Hope you appreciated my real-but-not-necessarily-super-fancy-dinner party!